 In this section, we analyze the main sources of error in TripNav.
 We do this by generating a simulated setup and observing how various error sources affect the results.
-We also analyze the system assuming that a digital compass is not available.
 The simulation engine models the dynamics of the mobile node and computes the ideal bearings from each anchor at each timestep.
 Triangulation is then performed using the computed bearings.
 For the error analysis, Gaussian noise is added to the heading and position estimates, as described below for each source of error.
-In the simulation, we position anchors at the corners of a 20 \times 20 meter region.
-The mobile node follows a path that takes around a 10×10 meter square within the sensing region.
+In the simulation, we position anchors at the corners of a 20 x 20 meter region.
+The mobile node follows a path that takes it around a 10 x 10 meter square within the sensing region.
 The desired speed of the mobile node is fixed first at 100 mm/s and then at 400 mm/s.
-This setup is identical to our real-world experimental evaluation, described in detail in Section 7 and illustrated in Figure 18.
+This setup is identical to our real-world experimental evaluation, described in detail in Section VII and illustrated in Figure 11.

-5.1.
-Position Estimation Error.
+A. Position Estimation Error

 Although position error can reach as high as several meters in the worst case, it contributes relatively little to TripNav error.
 This is because position estimates are only used to recognize waypoint proximity.
 The rest of the time, the digital compass is used to maintain the desired trajectory.
 To analyze the effect of localization accuracy on TripNav, we simulate the system under ideal conditions, while adding Gaussian noise to the position with zero mean and varying the standard deviation between zero and five meters.
-Figure 8 shows the simulated paths of the mobile node with different localization accuracies.
+Figure 7 shows the simulated paths of the mobile node with different localization accuracies.
 We see from the figure that even with large position error, the mobile node will still complete the circuit; however, the path it follows can be offset significantly from the desired path.
 Note that there are a greater number of data points for the 100 mm/s simulation because the mobile sensor is moving slower and can therefore perform more measurements.